abist-co-ltd/hololens-opencv-laserpointer/README.md

 ## Setup

 After cloning, open the project in Unity and import the OpenCV for Unity asset.<br>
-Setup the OpenCVForUnity: Tools > OpenCV for Unity > Set Plugin Import Settings
+Setup OpenCVForUnity: Tools > OpenCV for Unity > Set Plugin Import Settings

-**Note**: MRTK 2.4.0 package files are already included in this repository.
+**Note**: MRTK 2.4.0 package files are already included and configured in this repository.

 ## Usage
 ### Build and Deployment